-- The issuance of written orders as they pertain to communicable disease or outbreak - The duty of physicians, practitioners, hospital administrators, school principals, etc., to report reportable diseases - Requirements with regard to immunization
+- The issuance of written orders as they pertain to communicable disease or outbreak. - The duty of physicians, practitioners, hospital administrators, supervisor of an institution, school principals, operator of a laboratory, to report reportable diseases. - Requirements with regard to immunization.

-Provincial Public Health Powers
+Provincial Public Health Authority